 Pleural empyema is a complication of pneumonia (accumulation of pus in the cavities surrounding the lungs), which occurs in 3% of cases of pneumonia, and in a third of cases of pneumococcal pneumonia.

-The incidence of empyema in the US increased by 70% between 1997 and 2006, despite the decrease in cases of bacterial pneumonia and pneumococcus.
-Among children less than 5 years old, the hospitalization due to pleural empyema increased by 100%.
+The incidence of pleural empyema in the United States increased by 70% between 1997 and 2006, despite a decrease in cases of bacterial pneumonia and pneumococcus.
+Among children under 5 years of age, hospitalization due to pleural empyema increased by 100%.

-After the start of vaccination, the incidence of pneumococcal infection in Barcelona increased by 58%, and among children by 135%.
+After the start of vaccination, the incidence of pneumococcal infection in Barcelona increased by 58%, and among children - by 135%.

-The share of cases complicated by pleural empyema increased from 2% to 13%.
-The share of cases with pneumonia and bacteremia increased from 40% to 57%.
+The proportion of cases complicated by pleural empyema increased from 2% to 13%.
+The proportion of cases with pneumonia and bacteremia increased from 40% to 57%.

 In 2004, 41% of the population were carriers of pneumococcus.
 The proportion of seven vaccine serotypes decreased from 41% to 5%, and for non-vaccine serotypes it increased from 47% to 88%.